MellowDye/StyleBoxFancy/README.md

 * Use corner shapes (round, squircle, bevel, scoop, notch and everything in between).
 * Apply materials (shaders) [EXPERIMENTAL]

 # Requierements
 The minimum Godot version required is 4.4

+# Installation
+## Asset library / Asset store
+* In your godot project open the AssetLib / AssetStore tab and search for "Fancy StyleBoxes".
+* Download and install into your addons folder.
+* Enable the plugin in `Project/Project Settings/Plugins`. **(Don't forget!!)**

+## Manual install
+* Download the latest release [here](https://github.com/xZpookyx/StyleBoxFancy/releases).
+* Inside the zip file should be an "addons" folder, uncompress it and move it to your project root folder.
+* Enable the plugin in `Project/Project Settings/Plugins`. **(Don't forget!!)**

 # Usage